 Image source: Wikipedia

 The quadrille dress is a Jamaican folk costume, worn by women during celebrations, specifically when they perform the so-called quadrille dance.
-Interestingly enough, Jamaica’s not the only Caribbean country where women wear quadrille dress.
+Interestingly enough, Jamaica’s not the only Caribbean country where women wear quadrille dresses.
 This type of women’s clothing has also been observed in Haiti, where it’s called karabela, in St. Lucia, where it’s called a Kwadril dress, and in Dominica.

 The quadrille dress or bandana skirt, as Jamaicans like to call it, is made out of white and red cotton plaid.
 Another version of the bandana skirt incorporates white and maroon plaid.